fullstackhacker/phpwithme/README.md

 ---------------------------
 [jQuery-2.1.1.min.js](http://jquery.com "jQuery") - jQuery library for the those that love jQuery for their javascript needs.
 It's located in `php_framework/public/scrnipts/` directory

-[scrypt.php](http://github.com/domblack/php-scrypt "scrypt")scrypt.php - An encryption protocol for storing user passwords.
+[scrypt.php](http://github.com/domblack/php-scrypt "scrypt") - An encryption protocol for storing user passwords.
 You don't have to worry about using this if you use our `user.php` class.

 Version History
 ---------------